Soficity of free extensions of effective subshifts: Preliminaries

 \begin{definition} Let $G$ be a group and $H \leqslant G$ a subgroup.
 For an $H$-subshift $X\subset A^{H}$ we define its \define{free extension} to $G$ as the subshift $\widetilde{X}\subset A^{G}$ given by \end{definition}

-The notion of free extension is quite natural for subshifts.
-Indeed, if $X\subset A^{H}$ is given by a set of forbidden patterns $\mathcal{F}$, then its free extension $\widetilde{X}$ is the $G$-subshift given by the same set of forbidden patterns.
-Notice that configurations on $\widetilde{X}$ consist on copies of configurations of $X$ on every coset of $H$.
+We remark that if $X\subset A^{H}$ is given by a set of forbidden patterns $\mathcal{F}$, then its free extension $\widetilde{X}$ is the $G$-subshift given by the same set of forbidden patterns.
+Notice that every configuration on $\widetilde{X}$ can be understood as bundles of configurations of $X$ indexed by the cosets of $H$.

 An action $G \curvearrowright X$ on a compact metrizable space is expansive if there is a constant $C>0$ so that whenever $d(gx,gy)< C$ for every $g \in G$ then $x=y$.
 It is a well known elementary fact that an action $G \curvearrowright X$ on a closed subset $X \subset \{\symb{0},\symb{1}\}^{\NN}$ is topologically conjugate to a $G$-subshift if and only if the action is expansive.